 “My name is Blaze, but you can call me death!”
 Blaze said as she lashed out with her dark powers.

 Celia deftly dodged the blast.
 She then bounced in the air, rolled while screaming a warrior’s cry, and landed a kick in Blaze’s face.
-After Celia stepped back away, she got into a battle stance.
+After Celia stepped back away, she moved her body into a battle stance.

 Wow, Celia thought to herself.
 That actually worked.
-I’m going to thank Phillipis later for the extra training.
+I’m going to thank Ursula later for the extra training.
 Turning her attention to the demoness, Celia focused her latent warrior instincts.

 “You can either tell me why you’re doing this, or you can get another foot in your face!”